Public announcements about complaints

 Guidance to explain when ICAEW can make an announcement about a current complaint.

 'ICAEW has received a complaint concerning the auditors of XYZ plc at the time of its collapse.
-It is being dealt with in accordance with procedures laid down in the Institute's bye-laws.
-If those procedures should result in a finding adverse to any member or member firm, that finding will normally be the subject of a further announcement.'
+It is being dealt with in accordance with procedures laid down in ICAEW’s Disciplinary Bye-laws.
+Should those procedures result in a finding adverse to any ICAEW member or regulated individual or firm, that finding will normally be the subject of a further announcement.'

-'ICAEW is studying the collapse of XYZ plc with a view of determining whether there are grounds for investigating the conduct or competence of any member or member firm.
-If that examination should result in a finding adverse to any member or member firm, that finding will normally be the subject of a further announcement.'
+'ICAEW is studying the collapse of XYZ plc with a view of determining whether there are grounds for investigating the conduct or competence of any ICAEW member or regulated individual or firm.
+Should that investigation result in a finding adverse to any ICAEW member or regulated individual or firm, that finding will normally be the subject of a further announcement.'

 'ICAEW has considered a complaint against Messrs A, B & C and decided that there are no grounds for disciplinary or other action.'
-(Only to be used where the fact of the complaint is public knowledge or at the request of the member/firm concerned.).
+(Only to be used where the fact of the complaint is public knowledge or at the request of the individual or firm concerned.).

 'A professional conduct committee of ICAEW has found Mr AB not guilty of misconduct in relation to....'
-(Only to be used where the fact of the complaint is public knowledge or at the request of the member/firm concerned.).
+(Only to be used where the fact of the complaint is public knowledge or at the request of the individual or firm concerned.).

 Listed company means: